Ninshubur: Syncretism with male deities

-It has been proposed that the variance in Ninshubur's gender is related to syncretism with the male Akkadian god Ilabrat.
+It has been proposed that the variance in Ninshubur's gender is related to syncretism between her and the male Akkadian god Ilabrat.
 In texts from the second millennium BCE, Ninshubur and Ilabrat coexisted.
 It is assumed that at least some cases Ninshubur's name, when treated as masculine, was a logographic spelling of Ilabrat's, for example in Mari in personal names.
 However, Ichiro Nakata nonetheless lists a single instance name from this city in which Ninshubur according to his analysis is treated as a female deity.

 Ninshubur was additionally syncretised with Papsukkal, originally the sukkal of Zababa, tutelary god of Kish.
-Papsukkal's rise to prominence at the expense of other similar figures, such as Ninshubur, was likely rooted simply in the presence of the word sukkal in his name.
+Papsukkal's rise to prominence at the expense of other similar figures, such as Ninshubur, was likely rooted in the presence of the word sukkal in his name.
 While an association between the two is attested in the god list An = Anum already, the conflation was only finalized in the Seleucid period in Uruk.
 Papsukkal was not worshiped in that city in earlier periods, and in contrast with Ninshubur appeared only infrequently as a family deity or in personal names, but in the context of the so-called "antiquarian theology" relying largely on god lists, which developed in Uruk under Achaemenid rule, he was fully identified with Ninshubur and thus became Anu's sukkal and one of the eighteen major deities of the city.
 The late syncretic Papsukkal was not regarded as the sukkal of Anu and Ishtar, but rather Anu and Antu as a pair instead.

-Despite the syncretism leading to perception of Ninshubur as a male deity, it is possible that the goddess Amasagnudi, worshiped alongside Papsukkal in Seleucid Uruk, was originally an epithet of (female) Ninshubur, a manifestation of her or at least a similar goddess sharing Ninshubur's role as sukkal of Anu.
-Frans Wiggermann translates Amasagnudi's name as "mother who cannot be pushed aside."
+Despite the syncretism leading to perception of Ninshubur as a male deity, it is possible that the goddess Amasagnudi, worshiped alongside Papsukkal in Seleucid Uruk, was originally an epithet of female Ninshubur, a manifestation of her or at least a similar goddess sharing the role of sukkal of Anu.
+Frans Wiggermann translates this name as "mother who cannot be pushed aside".

 Julia Krul suggests that the conflation between two deities from the court of Enki, male Isimud and female Ara, might have been influenced by the similar process involving Ninshubur.
+In An = Anum (tablet II line 275) Ninshubur is also equated with another deity associated with Enki, Gadala-abzu, "linen-clad of the abzu", though in this case both figures are understood as male.